© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cribarth Limestone Quarries and Tramroads is a scheduled monument protected by Cadw under reference BR237.
 View the official record →

-Cribarth Limestone Quarries and Tramroads is a post-medieval and modern industrial quarry complex located in Breconshire, Wales, designated as a scheduled ancient monument under Cadw reference SAM BR237.
+Cribarth Limestone Quarries and Tramroads is a post-medieval and modern industrial quarry complex located in Breconshire, Wales, representing the exploitation of local limestone resources from the eighteenth century onwards.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR237.

 Cribarth Limestone Quarries and Tramroads dates from the post medieval/modern period, and is classified as a quarry.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cribarth Limestone Quarries and Tramroads is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR237.